claeis/ili2db/README.md

 ## ili2pg

-Ili2pg is an interlis 2 loader for postgis DB, it translates the intelis 2 data model definitions to a postgis schema.
+Ili2pg is an Interlis 2 loader for postgis DB, it translates the intelis 2 data model definitions to a postgis schema.
 There are several feature for import and export of data from the DB.

 ### Build process